Hearing aids may reduce dementia progression for at-risk patients, study finds

 DENVER (KDVR) — A new study published in The Lancet medical journal this week shows people with a high risk of developing dementia could cut that risk by 48% with the use of hearing aids.

-“This was really an exciting study,” said Dr. Julie Prutsman at Sound Relief Hearing Center in Highlands Ranch.
+“This was really an exciting study,” said Dr. Julie Prutsman at Sound Relief Hearing Center in Highlands Ranch, Colorado.
 “We’ve known for years that there is a connection or a link between untreated hearing loss and cognitive decline or dementia.”

 The study, she said, shows what impact hearing loss intervention can have.

+In the published study, researchers say there was no major reduction in cognitive decline with the use of hearing aids.
+But, among the older participants, researchers say they found a “significant difference.”

+“These findings suggest that a hearing intervention might reduce cognitive change over 3 years in populations of older adults at increased risk for cognitive decline but not in populations at decreased risk for cognitive decline,” researchers wrote.

-“There is hope for these individuals if we treat something as simple as hearing loss,” she said.
+Dr. Prutsman said the study offers “hope for these individuals if we treat something as simple as hearing loss.”

 Dr. Ira Chang, the medical director of neurocritical care at Swedish Medical Center, said there are different theories about how hearing loss impacts cognition.